Pennsylvania Lawmaker Introduces Bill That Makes It Illegal For Any Employer To Require Workers To Be Vaccinated

 HARRISBURG, Pa.
 (KDKA) — A federal court in Texas has ruled that it is constitutional for employers to require their employees to be vaccinated against COVID-19.

-But a Pennsylvania lawmaker wants to outlaw the practice with a bill to make it illegal for any employer to require its workers to be vaccinated.READ MORE: City Of Washington Police Chief Says He Wants Body Cameras Before A Review Board
+But a Pennsylvania lawmaker wants to outlaw the practice with a bill to make it illegal for any employer to require its workers to be vaccinated.READ MORE: Pittsburgh Weather: Storm Chances Simmer Down, Chances Of Rain Remain

 “In Pennsylvania, because we are an at-will employment state, your employer can require you to get a vaccine as a condition of your employment,” says state Rep. Russ Diamond, a Lebanon Republican.